mavenlink/design-system/src/components/form/form.md

 By default, the `onSubmit` callback only gets invoked when the form is submitted.
 However, setting `autoSave` will invoke the callback when changes are detected.

+Note: `autoSave` debounces its `props.onSubmit` callback to about 1/3 of a second.
+This allows a user to keep typing without redundantly invoking the callback.
+The debounced function is created on every `Form` render but it is memoized against the function reference.
+If the parent component is create a new `props.onSubmit` callback on every render, it will negate the benefits of debounce.
+In this case, the parent component _must_ memoize its own `onSubmit` callback against its appropriate dependencies.

 ```jsx
 import Form from '@mavenlink/design-system/src/components/form/form.jsx';